Klika-Tech/nucleo-aws-iot-demo/doc/NUCLEO.md

 ```c
 #define APPLICATION_DEBUG_MSG			0
 ```
-Set this macro to 1 to increase amount of messages printed to serial port.
+Set this macro to 1 to increase amount of message printed to serial port.

 After that plug-in developer board to PC via USB.